Sedona’s Geological Marvels: A Tapestry of Time and Beauty

 Erosion, primarily by wind and water, carved the sandstone into a dazzling array of shapes, sizes, and colors.
 The red hues come from iron oxides, which are abundant in the sandstone.
 These vibrant colors, coupled with the intricate shapes of the rock formations, have captivated artists, photographers, and nature enthusiasts for generations.

-Read Post best place to visit in canada
+Read Post near by places to visit

 ## Choosing the Right Trail: A Journey for Everyone